Volunteer sessions

 Volunteer options

-Farmer Life (10am-12pm, Tuesdays & Fridays)
+Farmer life (10am-12pm, Tuesdays & Fridays)

-Community working bees (9am-1pm, once a month)
+Paused over winter - Community working bee (9am-1pm, once a month)

 Volunteers weeding at the farm.